Why choose a certificate over another degree?

 I’ve taken similar courses elsewhere—can they apply toward my certificate?

 If you’ve completed courses at an accredited U.S. college that seem to be equivalent, you can petition to apply your prior coursework towards your certificate.
 Upon acceptance of your petition, an amount up to a maximum of 25% of the unit in your program may be advanced, and specific required courses may also be waived.
 Petitions for advanced standing and course waivers must be made within the first quarter of the certificate program.
+Once you have established candidacy and have started the program, all remaining required courses must be completed at UCLA Extension; courses taken at other institutions will not be accepted.
 Click here to contact your Certificate Program Advisor for more details.

 Since I never went to college will I be able to handle the course work?